-Ask any kid who has been exposed to the internet about what he/she wants to be when they grow up, and more than half of these kids would answer “YouTuber” without batting an eyelash.
+Ask any kid who has been exposed to the internet about what they want to be when they grow up, and more than half of these kids would answer “YouTuber” without batting an eyelash.

 The successes of YouTube stars are truly awe-inspiring.

-Who wouldn’t want their kid to be the next Ryan’s Toy Review or his idol EvanTubeHD?
+Who wouldn’t want their kid to be the next Ryan’s World (formerly Ryan ToysReview) or his idol EvanTubeHD?
 These two boys are the stars of the most popular kid channels on YouTube and they earn millions of dollars each year.
 Just by unboxing toys, playing with them, and reviewing them in front of the camera.